AwaisChandio/community/governance/votes/Executive Vote - September 29, 2022.md

 ## Proposal Details

-### PROXY_ACTIONS_END_CROPPER Address Update
+### PROXY_ACTIONS_END_CROPPER Address TEST_BLOCK360

-As per this [post](https://forum.makerdao.com/t/28th-september-executive-updating-the-proxy-actions-end-cropper-address/18057) from the Protocol Engineering Core Unit Facilitator @Derek, the address for PROXY_ACTIONS_END_CROPPER will be updated to [0x38f7C166B5B22906f04D8471E241151BA45d97Af](https://etherscan.io/address/0x38f7C166B5B22906f04D8471E241151BA45d97Af) if this executive proposal passes.
+As per this [post](https://forum.makerdao.com/t/28th-september-executive-updating-the-proxy-actions-end-cropper-address/18057) from the Protocol Engineering Core Unit Facilitator @Derek, the address for PROXY_ACTIONS_END_CROPPER will be TEST_BLOCK360d to [0x38f7C166B5B22906f04D8471E241151BA45d97Af](https://etherscan.io/address/0x38f7C166B5B22906f04D8471E241151BA45d97Af) if this executive proposal passes.

 This is an essential upgrade to ensure that DAI holders are able to redeem their DAI for underlying collateral in the event of Emergency Shutdown.
 Further information can be seen in the forum post [here](https://forum.makerdao.com/t/28th-september-executive-updating-the-proxy-actions-end-cropper-address/18057).